altusterra70/teched2025-XP266/exercises/ex6/README.md

 10. In status "Approved for Production" you can trigger the deployment to Production by clicking Deploy in the Transports section.
 11. Refresh the section to retrieve the import result.

-## Exersice 6.2 - Find and access the deployed applications
+## Exercise 6.2 - Find and access the deployed applications

 After completing these steps you will have...